chrhenning/hypnettorch/hypnettorch/data/README.rst

 This folder contains data loaders for common datasets.
 Note, the code in this folder is a derivative of the dataloaders developed in `this <https://github.com/chrhenning/ann_implementations/tree/master/src/data>`__ repo.
 For examples on how to use these data loaders with Tensorflow checkout the `original code <https://github.com/chrhenning/ann_implementations>`__.

-All dataloaders are derived from the abstract base class :class:`data.dataset.Dataset` to provide a common API to the user.
+All dataloaders are derived from the abstract base class :class:`hypnettorch.data.dataset.Dataset` to provide a common API to the user.

 Preparation of datasets
 =======================